Geriatric Care for Pets

 - Urinary tract disease

-Our Agua Dulce vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
+Our Santa Clarita vets often see geriatric cats and dogs with urinary tract conditions and incontinence issues.
 Elderly pets can be prone to accidents as the muscles controlling the bladder weaken, but it's important to note that incontinence could be a sign of a bigger health issue such as a urinary tract infection or dementia.

 If your senior pet experiences incontinence issues it's important to take your geriatric dog or cat to the vet for a thorough examination.